lynnaloo/go-away-kitty/README.md

 # go-away-kitty

-> :feet: :crying_cat_face: Serverless architecture for dealing with kitty-detection data
+> :feet: :crying_cat_face: Serverless functions for dealing with kitty detections
+> Kitty sightings with images can now be processed with AWS Rekognition

 ## Install